logo

 1. Set the cloud address with an environment variable.
 If you configured a custom domain name, use that as the variable's value:

-export PL_CLOUD_ADDR=dev.withpixie.dev
+export PX_CLOUD_ADDR=dev.withpixie.dev

 2. Install Pixie's CLI.
 The easiest way to install Pixie's CLI is using the install script: